 Printer Friendly Version

-For certain stages of certain cancers, postoperative radiation therapy improves outcomes for many patients.
-Adding radiation to chemotherapy also improves outcomes for those with inoperable tumors that have not metastasized beyond regional lymph nodes.
-Over the past several decades, methods to plan and deliver radiation therapy have evolved in ways that permit more precise targeting of tumors with complex geometries.
-Most early trials used 2-dimensional treatment planning based on flat images, and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
-Collectively, these methods are termed conventional external-beam radiation therapy (CRT).
+Conventional External-Beam Radiotherapy.
+Over the past several decades, methods to plan and deliver RT have evolved in ways that permit more precise targeting of tumors with complex geometries.
+Most early trials used 2-dimensional treatment planning based on flat images and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
+Collectively, these methods are termed conventional external-beam radiotherapy (EBRT).

-Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity, and may thus improve local tumor control, with decreased exposure to surrounding normal tissues, potentially reducing acute and late radiation toxicities.
-Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing (cold spots) within the tumor and may decrease toxicity by avoiding overdosing (hot spots).
-Finally, enhanced conformality for standard doses may reduce dose outside the target volume and thus decrease toxicity.
+Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity and may thus improve local tumor control, with decreased exposure to surrounding normal tissues, potentially reducing acute and late radiation toxicities.
+Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing within the tumor and may decrease toxicity by avoiding overdosing.

 Head and Neck Tumors

 Head and neck cancers account for about 3% to 5% of cancer cases in the United States.
 The generally accepted definition of head and neck cancers includes cancers arising in the oral cavity and lip, larynx, hypopharynx, oropharynx, nasopharynx, paranasal sinuses and nasal cavity, salivary glands, and occult primaries in the head and neck region.
 Cancers generally not considered as head and neck cancers include uveal and choroidal melanoma, cutaneous tumors of the head and neck, esophageal cancer, and tracheal cancer.
 Thyroid cancers are also addressed in this policy.
-External beam radiation therapy is uncommonly used in the treatment of thyroid cancers but may be considered in patients with anaplastic thyroid cancer and for locoregional control in patients with incompletely resected high-risk or recurrent differentiated (papillary, follicular, or mixed papillary-follicular) thyroid cancer.
+External beam radiotherapy is uncommonly used in the treatment of thyroid cancers but may be considered in patients with anaplastic thyroid cancer and for locoregional control in patients with incompletely resected high-risk or recurrent differentiated (papillary, follicular, or mixed papillary-follicular) thyroid cancer.
 In particular, for patients with anaplastic thyroid cancer variants, which are uncommon but have often demonstrated local invasion at the time of diagnosis, RT is a critical part of locoregional therapy.

-POLICYIntensity-modulated radiation therapy may be considered medically necessary for the treatment of head and neck cancers.
+POLICYIntensity-modulated radiotherapy may be considered medically necessary for the treatment of head and neck cancers.

-Intensity-modulated radiation therapy is considered medically necessary for the treatment of thyroid cancers in close proximity to organs at risk (esophagus, salivary glands, and spinal cord) and 3-D CRT planning is not able to meet dose volume constraints for normal tissue tolerance. (see Policy Guidelines).
+Intensity-modulated radiotherapy may be considered medically necessary for the treatment of thyroid cancers in close proximity to organs at risk (esophagus, salivary glands, and spinal cord) and 3D-CRT planning is not able to meet dose volume constraints for normal tissue tolerance. (see Policy Guidelines).

 POLICY EXCEPTIONSFederal Employee Plan: Effective January 1, 2010, prior approval for outpatient IMRT is required.
 As of July 1, 2010, prior approval is no longer required for outpatient IMRT provided for the treatment of head and neck cancers.